Skip to content

 It has paintings from the Cusco school, clothing, and various items, but the main thing is to see what life was like for the nuns cloistered here.
 The place has a bit of a “gloomy” air, thanks to the lighting and the architecture itself, but it is interesting to learn more about this time and theme.

-Tourist places of Cusco – Area north of the Plaza de Arma
+Tourist places of Cusco – Area north of the Plaza de Armas

 To the north and behind the Cathedral, west and east respectively (on average for three blocks), is this city section where you will find many shops, restaurants, and fascinating museums.